Anne-Sophie Milcent: a thesis focused on human-machine interaction

 Anne-Sophie Milcent defended her thesis on June 15, 2020, via Teams video conferencing and live on YouTube.
 Focus on her career and research work, which resonated strongly with the health news of spring 2020.
 This was a period in which digital technology gave a boost to the training of healthcare professionals.

-After earning a bachelor's degree in 3D computer graphics fromUCO in Laval and a master's degree in digital creation and engineering from the University of Valenciennes, Anne-Sophie quickly confirmed her desire to explore the mechanisms of learning and training using simulators.
-Her end-of-studies internships with specialists in digital solutions and serious games: OHRIZON in Quebec and OPERANTIS in Toulouse paved the way for her.
+After earning a professional bachelor’s degree in 3D computer graphics fromUCO in Laval and a Master of Science Digital Creation and Engineering from the University of Valenciennes, Anne-Sophie quickly reaffirmed her desire to explore the mechanisms of learning and training through the use of simulators.
+Her end-of-study internships were with specialists in digital solutions and serious games: OHRIZON in Quebec and OPERANTIS in Toulouse paved the way for her.

 A thesis dedicated to improving training for healthcare professionals Ane-Sophie Milcent